bralax/ShotPut/README.md

 `mvn clean compile assembly:single`
 The jar will be located at:
 `target/javalindoc-{version}-jar-with-dependencies.jar`

+## Why?
+Javalin has a core maintained plugin for generating OpenApi schemas which could easily converted into documentation.
+That plugin has a few issues that made it hard for me to use in my project.
+In particular, the documenting mechanism is strange.
+It use a complex annotation system which could be hard to read for those who have not learned it.
+I am working on a shared code base where i am the main proponent for documenting.
+This meant that having a more friendly format (like javadoc) comments were able to lower the barier to entry for the team.

 ## Credits
 * This library makes use of the [Java Parser](http://javaparser.org) AST Generator